Is Takayama Worth Visiting in 2026? Honest Advice Before You Detour

 Q: Is Takayama worth it without Shirakawa-go?

 A: Yes.
-Takayama can absolutely stand on its own for one night, especially if you care about the old town, Hida beef, and the morning market.
+Takayama can stand on its own for one night, especially if you care about the old town, Hida beef, and the morning market.
 Shirakawa-go strengthens the regional detour, but it is not required for Takayama to feel worthwhile.

 Q: How many days do you need in Takayama?